dutymate/mongo2dynamo/README.md

 - **ETL-based MongoDB → DynamoDB migration**: Extracts data from MongoDB collections, transforms it, and loads it into DynamoDB tables, minimizing the risk of data loss or duplication.
 - **Batch-based, memory-efficient processing**: Extracts and loads data in configurable batches (default: 1000 documents per chunk), allowing efficient handling of large datasets without excessive memory usage.
 - **Auto-approve and interactive confirmation**: Supports both automated ETL runs (for CI/CD or scripting) and interactive confirmation prompts to prevent accidental data transfers.
+- **Automatic DynamoDB table creation**: Automatically creates DynamoDB tables if they don't exist, with configurable behavior through the auto-approve flag.
 - **Flexible configuration**: Easily configure all options via command-line flags, environment variables, or a YAML config file—whichever fits your workflow best.
 - **Error handling and retry logic**: Automatically retries failed extract/load operations with exponential backoff, and provides clear error messages to help you quickly resolve issues.
 - **Dry-run support**: Use the `plan` command to preview ETL operations before performing any actual data transfer.